GeorginaCarlisle/inspiring-young-writers/README.md

 ## Credits

 [Code Institute](https://codeinstitute.net) - "I think therefore I Blog" walkthrough followed when installing dependencies and deploying to Heroku.

+[BroBonds](https://github.com/GeorginaCarlisle/brobonds-movember-hackathon) - A project that heavily influenced how I chose to structure the apps, folders and files in this project.

 [Return to contents list](#contents)